Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 ISM PN 3.0 ($225)

 What makes it special: This completely noseless design eliminates perineal pressure entirely.
 When I'm in my most aggressive aero position during time trials, this saddle has proven to maintain blood flow better than any alternative I've tested.
-The adjustment period can be challenging (expect 2-3 weeks of getting used to it), but the payoff is worth it.
+The adjustment period can be challenging (expect 2-3 weeks to get used to it), but the payoff is worth it.

 Dash Stage.9 ($299+)